Curriculum Vitae of Andy Mason (N.D. Mazin)[wptab name=’Bio’]

 Andy Mason (nom de plume N.D.
-Mazin) is a writer, editor, cartoonist, publisher and communications professional with a Masters degree in cultural and media studies and more than 30 years’ experience in South African communications, publishing and campaign work, with a strong emphasis on visual narrative strategies for public education, mainly in the development sector.
+Mazin) is a writer/artist, editor, cartoonist, publisher and communications professional with a Masters degree in cultural and media studies and more than 30 years’ experience in South African communications, publishing and campaign work, with a strong emphasis on visual narrative strategies for public education, mainly in the NGO sector.

 As co-founder and Creative Director of Artworks Communications (Durban, 1989-2008) and co-founder and Head of the Comic Art Unit of the Centre for Comic, Illustrative and Book Arts (CCIBA) at Stellenbosch University (2009-2015), he has contributed extensively to the development of visual narrative, particularly comic art, as a vehicle for public participation in South Africa.

 He has been self-publishing underground comix since the mid-1970s.
-His self-published anthologies of local comics include PAX: Pre-Azanian Comix 1-6 (Durban Cartoon Project, 1985-7) and Mamba Comix 1-5 (Artworks Communications, 2003-2007) and his anthologies of political cartooning, Don’t Joke!
+His self-published anthologies of local comics include PAX: Pre-Azanian Comix 1-6 (Durban Cartoon Project, 1985-7) and Mamba Comix 1-5 (Artworks Communications, 2003-2007), and two editions of GrafLit: Contemporary South African Comic Art (CCIBA/Mamba Media/Youngblood Foundation, 2013-4).
+He also co-edited (with John Curtis) two anthologies of political cartooning, Don’t Joke!
 (2009) and Just for Kicks!
-(2010) both co-edited with John Curtis and published by Jacana Media, were the first collections to demonstrate and promote the expanded range of political cartooning in the new South Africa (leading to the establishment by John Curtis of the Africartoons.com website).
+(Jacana Media, 2010).

 As an academic writer Andy has produced a number of journal articles on aspects of South African cartooning and comic art, several of which have been included in international anthologies.
 His critical history of South African comic art, What’s So Funny?
 Under the Skin of South African Cartooning (Double Storey Books, Cape Town, 2010) is regarded as the most authoritative work on the subject.

 As a curator, Andy has co-curated a number of comic art exhibitions and events, including Co/Mix: Comic Art/Mixed Media (National Arts Festival, Grahamstown, 2011), Co/Mix @ Open Book Literary Festival (Cape Town 2012), and the Open Book Comics Festival (Cape Town, 2013).
 In 2013 he launched the GrafLit project, a CCIBA project in association with the Youngblood Art Foundation and Mamba Media, assisted by Su Opperman, Roberto Millan, Jean de Wet and Keda Gomes.
 This intervention has resulted in the publication of two editions of the GrafLit anthology of contemporary South African comic art combined with group exhibitions (Youngblood Gallery, Cape Town, 2013-14) showcasing a new generation of artists working at the interface of cartooning and fine art.
-More recently Andy and Su Opperman co-curated two group exhibitions, Graphic Radicals at the Cutting Edge of Comic Art at the Alive Café in Muizenberg (2014) and Speechless: South African Comic Artists on the State of the Nation at the Erdmann Contemporary Gallery, Cape Town (2015).
+These were followed by two group exhibitions, Graphic Radicals at the Cutting Edge of Comic Art at the Alive Café in Muizenberg (2014) and Speechless: South African Comic Artists on the State of the Nation at the Erdmann Contemporary Gallery, Cape Town (2015), both co-curated with Su Opperman, followed by a series of community art exhibitions in Muizenberg in 2017 and 2018.

-Andy currently runs a virtual studio in Cape Town, the Azania Mania Art Kolektiv (AMAK), which provides opportunities for talented young artists and designers to provide specialist services to clients in the civil society, public and private sectors.
-Since 2012, he has also provided a graphic documentation (‘naked cartooning’) service for conferences, workshops and scenario exercises, and in 2015 opened a weekly comics pop-up gallery shop at the Bluebird Garage community market in Muizenberg.
+Andy currently runs a virtual studio project in Cape Town, the Azania Mania Art Kolektiv (AMAK), which provides opportunities for talented young artists and designers to provide specialist services to clients in the civil society, public and private sectors.
+Since 2012, he has also provided a conference cartooning service for conferences, workshops and scenario exercises, and in 2015 began running ToonZA cartooning workshops for young people of all ages who can’t stop drawing.
+His latest initiative, ToonStorming, seeks to develop cartoon-based workshop strategies for solving organizational problems and generating new ideas.[/wptab] [wptab name=’Education’]

 2004 MA (summa cum laude) (Cultural and Media Studies) University of KwaZulu-Natal, Durban